-- Measurable – You can’t measure “best”.
-It’s important to make it something that can easily be tracked.
+- Measurable – You can’t measure “best.”
+It’s important to make it something that you can easily track.

 - Attainable – Be realistic that your goals are attainable.
 If you only made $20,000 in revenue last year, then setting a goal of $1M next year is probably not realistic.

 - Relevant – Your business goals need to be relevant to your business.
 Ask yourself, if you reach the goal, will it have moved your business forward?